A-Productions/bricker/developer-notes.md

     * SNOT (studs not on top) functionality
     * Add 'exclusion' functionality so that one model doesn’t create bricks where another model already did
     * Generate model with bricks and slopes to more closely approximate original mesh (USER REQUESTED)
-    * Add customization for custom object offset, size, and brick scale (amount of bricksDict locations it takes up), default to scale/offset for 1x1 brick with stud
+    * Add customization for custom object offset, size, and brick scale (amount of bricksdict locations it takes up), default to scale/offset for 1x1 brick with stud
     * Add more brick types
     * Improve brick topology for 3D printing
     * Use shader-based bevel as opposed to geometry-based bevel
-    * improve intelligence of `getFirstImgTexNodes` function
+    * improve intelligence of `get_first_img_tex_nodes` function
         * choose prominent textures
         * ignore normal/bump textures
-    * improve speed of `getFirstNode` function
+    * improve speed of `get_first_node` function
         * store first nodes of materials so it doesn't have to recalculate every time
     * Custom UV unwrapper designed specifically for LEGO bricks
     * Improve model connectivity
-        * Store each brick parent as a BMVert, with vert.co being the dictLoc
+        * Store each brick parent as a BMVert, with vert.co being the dloc
         * connect each BMVert with an edge if the two bricks are connected
     * (EASY) New animation types (loop, boomerang, etc)
         * this would be implemented in the `handle_animation` function